Lifelong Journey to Reconcile the Two Koreas

 At the meeting, Rev. Moon told President Kim that the only way to unify Korea was through true love and then respectfully encouraged him to sign the Joint Declaration of the Denuclearization of the Korean Peninsula and join the International Atomic Energy Agency (IAEA), earnestly noting them as the only way toward peace.
 Immediately after the meeting, North Korean representatives signed the Denuclearization Agreement in Seoul.
 Soon after on January 20, 1992, North Korea signed the IAEA nuclear inspection agreement, keeping the promise President Kim had made to Rev. Moon.

-Rev. Moon’s visit to North Korea and the opening of a dialogue for the reunification of Korea made top news all over the world.
+Rev. Moon’s visit to North Korea and the opening of dialogue for the reunification of Korea made top news all over the world.
 It was a major turning point in history that turned around the conversation surrounding the issue of the Korean Peninsula from a conversation led by international superpowers US-Russia-China-Japan into one centered on the people of the Korean nation.
 When Kim Dae-Jung’s administration came into office in South Korea, new and exciting opportunities for North-South cooperation arose like never before.

 The strategy for peaceful reunification, in which North and South Koreans can coexist, cannot be achieved militarily or politically, but culturally and economically by building a common foundation.
 Rev. Moon proposed various initiatives, such as reuniting separated families, North-South economic cooperation, the development of the Mt.
-Kumgang Resort and the promotion of a North-South Korean Summit, to all of which President Kim agreed.
-Afterwards, Rev. Moon established Pyeonghwa Motors and built the Pothonggang Hotel and the World Peace Center in North Korea to promote mutual prosperity and cooperation between the two Koreas.
+Kumgang Resort, and the promotion of a North-South Korean Summit, to all of which President Kim agreed.
+Afterward, Rev. Moon established Pyeonghwa Motors and built the Pothonggang Hotel and the World Peace Center in North Korea to promote mutual prosperity and cooperation between the two Koreas.

-The peace talks between Rev. Moon and President Kim Il-Sung was the first ever official talk held at the invitation of North Korean government and the approval of the South Korean government since the nation’s division.
+The peace talks between Rev. Moon and President Kim Il-Sung was the first-ever official talk held at the invitation of the North Korean government and the approval of the South Korean government since the nation’s division.
 The concrete efforts of Rev. and Mrs. Moon to overcome the North Korean political system with true love were a daring move that transformed the general Cold War outlook on North Korea into one of peace and mutual prosperity.